gogamarra/Automated-ELK-Stack/README.md

 The Virtual Machines details of each are as follows:

-(The IP Addresses will vary in different deployment effort.)
+(The public IP addresses will vary by deployment effort.)

 |         Name         | Function  | Private IP |    Public IP   |  Operating System  | Load Balanced |
 |----------------------|-----------|------------|----------------|--------------------|---------------|